brajeshwar/brajeshwar.github.io/about.md

 layout: default
 title: About
 permalink: /about/
+update: Sep 6, 2021
 ---

 My name is Brajeshwar Oinam.

-I was born in a quiet and serene, hill-surrounded green valley of [Imphal](https://en.wikipedia.org/wiki/Imphal), Manipur (INDIA), and spent all my childhood-school-life, teenage-college-life there.
+I was born in a quiet and serene, hill-surrounded green valley of Imphal[^Imphal], Manipur (INDIA), and spent all my childhood-school-life, teenage-college-life there.

 <a href="https://en.wikipedia.org/wiki/Floppy_disk"><img class="medium" src="https://cdn.oinam.com/img/computer/floppy-disk-8-5.25-3.5-inch.jpg" alt="8-inch, 5¼-inch, and 3½-inch Floppy Disks" loading="lazy"></a>

 ## Work

-I migrated to [Mumbai](https://en.wikipedia.org/wiki/Mumbai) in Aug 1999 to kick-start my career.
+I migrated to Mumbai[^Mumbai] in Aug 1999 to kick-start my career.
 I soon fell in love with the city, the speed, and the pace at which things get done.

 After job-hunting for a month, I landed my first job as a Computer Graphic Designer in a Comic Magazine Startup.
 As part of the test for the job, they gave me a Floppy-Disk which contains the files to complete a graphic editing task.
 In those early days, I was crashing at the Mumbai University Hostel and had no access to a computer.
-I went about an hour early for the Interview and finished the job at an [Internet café](https://en.wikipedia.org/wiki/Internet_café) nearby.
+I went about an hour early for the Interview and finished the job at an Internet café[^InternetCafe] nearby.
 Well, they were impressed with the task and my story on how I completed it.
 I started work the following week.

 > [brajeshwar.com](/about/brajeshwar.com/) was booked on a dare and I'm happy with that decision.